ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 The implementation of the rule is quite similar to the ones described in this post.
 However, the filtering is based on the resource type used in Bicep or ARM templates.
 The module has a [similar PSRule convention](https://github.com/Azure/PSRule.Rules.Azure/blob/main/src/PSRule.Rules.Azure/rules/Conventions.Rule.ps1) to the one described here.
 Instead of loading an entire file, it splits the Bicep file or ARM template into separate objects, one for each resource, allowing for rules to be applied to specific resources.

-To validate an API Management policy with this module, you would run the rule against resources that can have a policy and use the `GetAPIMPolicyNode` function to retrieve the actual policy XML content.
-This means that every rule we’ve created for policy validation can also be implemented using this module.
+To create a custom rule for an API Management policy, you would apply the rule to resources that can have a policy and use the `GetAPIMPolicyNode` function to retrieve the policy XML content.
+This approach is similar to the rules we've created so far and means that the rules we've created for policy validation can also be implemented using the PSRule for Azure module.

 **Advantages:**